 Can you bring seashells through Customs?

-Firstly, you should declare any seashells you may have when entering the US from outside.
+If you are wondering can you travel with seashells internationally then, firstly, you should declare any seashells you may have when entering the US from outside.

 Seashells.
 Although many varieties of seashells collected from saltwater beaches are enterable without restriction, certain countries limit the collection, sale, and export of shells and shell products.
 The importation or exportation of certain species of seashells (e.g., queen conch and nautilus) from some countries are restricted under international agreements.
 For more information on the status of seashells, coral, and a wide variety of other items you may find offered for sale in gift shops overseas, please review the U.S. Department of the Interior’s Fish and Wildlife Service (FWS) web pages Tips traveling to the Caribbean and Caribbean Traveler’s Guide Brochure: Buyer’s Beware

 USDA does restrict/regulate the entry of land snails/shells and many species of freshwater snails/shells, because many foreign snail species are considered to be invasive pests that could cause harm to U.S. agriculture and the environment.